Price: $25.00 for a one-time purchase of 12 servings, $65.00 for 45 servings

 What It’s Designed To Do: With an ingredient list featuring motherwort, jujube date, aronia berry, acai berry and MCT oil, Apothekary claims this powdered supplement can help reduce stress, build immunity and provide anti-inflammatory benefits.
 More specifically, Stop Your Wine-ing aims to address chronic, mild anxiety, calming frazzled nerves and chest tightening.
 Better yet, it’s designed with the intent of providing anxiety reduction in the moment without causing drowsiness.
 Apothekary does not recommend this product for people who are pregnant.

-Read more : How to make a Shield in Minecraft
+Read more : How to Make a Potion of Night Vision in Minecraft

 The functional herbs featured in this 20-calorie-per-serving supplement provide antioxidants and polyphenols similar to those provided by red wine, according to the company.
 The slightly bitter taste from the motherwort combined with the natural sweetness of the berries gives it a taste reminiscent of red wine, too.
 It pairs well with a base of warm milk or maple syrup, says Apothekary, or even mixed with tart cherry juice for a mocktail similar to red wine.